tonybaltovski/husky-sphinx-tutorials/doc/DrivingHusky.rst

 	agent on
 	scan on

-The bluetooth scan will display the MAC addresses to nearby devices.
+The bluetooth scan will display the MAC addresses of nearby devices.
 Determine with MAC address corresponds to the controller and copy it.
 Then run the following commands in bluetoothctl:

 .. code-block:: text